 Attendance costs €10/dog- and get every 6th class free with our loyalty card!

-If you have not worked with me previously, but would like to be involved in the social walks, please get in touch to book an 1:1 session to ensure that social walks are the right thing for your dog.
+If you have not worked with me previously, but would like to be involved in the social walks, please get in touch to book a quick evaluation session to ensure that social walks are the right thing for your dog.